Sponsored

 5. Royal Gorge Route Railroad

-The Royal Gorge Route Railroad is a Cañon City gem presents multiple trip options, including a Santa Express Train in November and December, when pajama-wearing adolescents and their parents clamber aboard for a scenic jaunt to a twinkly replica of St. Nick’s hangout.
+The Royal Gorge Route Railroad is a Cañon City gem with multiple trip options, including a Santa Express Train in November and December, when pajama-wearing adolescents and their parents clamber aboard for a scenic jaunt to a twinkly replica of St. Nick’s hangout.
+Meanwhile, the Holiday Train offers a more relaxed atmosphere for passengers of all ages to celebrate the season while enjoying breakfast or lunch and taking in the winter scenery.
 Or, treat yourself and a friend to a three-course dinner for two in a glass-domed rail car.

 6. Georgetown Loop Railroad

-The folks at the prized Georgetown Loop Railroad are wild for special occasions.
-Board one of their holiday train rides, like Santa’s Lighted Forest to watch a synchronized holiday-music-and-light show in the forest above town, or treat yourself to Dickensian delights at the Victorian Holiday Celebration.
+The folks at the prized Georgetown Loop Railroad never miss a chance to indulge a special occasion.
+Board one of their four holiday train rides, like Santa’s Lighted Forest, to watch a synchronized holiday-music-and-light show in the forest above town, or treat yourself to Dickensian delights on the Victorian Holiday Celebration.
 Grumpy Scrooge-types beware: This one’s a heart-warmer.

 Please check railroad websites to confirm all excursion dates and details.